glahitette/kubernetes/k8s_cheat_sheet.md

   -  `allowVolumeExpansion` property of a **StorageClass**, if set to false (per default), prevents from resizing a PersistentVolumeClaim.

 ### Create other resources
-- Create a job with `k create job my-job --image=busybox:1.31.0 $do > /opt/course/3/job.yaml -- sh -c "sleep 2 && echo done"` then check the pod execution (no such thing as starting a Job or CronJob!)
+- Create a job with `k create job my-job --image=busybox $do > job.yml -- sh -c "sleep 2 && echo done"` then check the pod execution (no such thing as starting a Job or CronJob!)
 - Create a ConfigMap from a file, with a specific key: `k create configmap my-cm --from-file=index.html=/opt/course/15/web-moon.html`
 - Create a secret (with implicit base64 encoding): `k create secret generic my-secret --from-literal user=test --from-literal pass=pwd`
-- Create an nginx deployment: `k create deployment my-dep --image=nginx:stable $do > my-dep.yml` (deployment name is used as prefix for pods' name)
+- Create an nginx deployment: `k create deployment my-dep --image=nginx $do > my-dep.yml` (deployment name is used as prefix for pods' name)
 - Create a Service...
   - ...to expose a given pod `k expose pod my-pod --name my-svc --port 3333 --target-port 80` (much faster than creating a service and editing it to set the correct selector labels)
   - ...for an nginx deployment, which serves on port 80 and connects to the containers on port 8000: `k expose deployment nginx --port=80 --target-port=8000 [--type ClusterIp|NodePort|...] [$do]`